 Melissa Acree, NJ 211 Executive Director

 She joined the NJ 2-1-1 Partnership in January 2013 as the Staff Development and Training Manager.
-In this newly created position, Melissa standardized the new hire training, managed the AIRS certification process and developed SOPs for new initiatives with UWW, CDC and community agencies.
-She was promoted to Director of Business Development and Training, in July 2016, where her leadership ability, collaborative nature and strong interpersonal skills are being channeled with our United Way and state partners.
-Named to the position of executive director on May 1, 2017, she will continue the work of building relationships with existing and future stakeholders.
+In this newly created position, Melissa standardized the new hire training, managed the AIRS certification process, and developed SOPs for new initiatives with UWW, CDC, and community agencies.
+She was promoted to Director of Business Development and Training, in July 2016, where her leadership ability, collaborative nature, and strong interpersonal skills are being channeled with our United Way and state partners.
+Named to the position of Executive Director on May 1, 2017, she continues the work of building relationships with existing and future stakeholders.
 Melissa has a Bachelor’s degree in Special Education from William Paterson and a Master’s degree in Applied Psychology from Stevens Institute of Technology.

 Melissa is actively involved in her church as a lector and a member of the fundraising committee.
 As a mother, she has spent the past 16 years advocating for services and programs for her son who has autism.
 For enjoyment, she likes cooking, traveling, reading, and participating in a variety of outdoor activities.
 Melissa and her husband, Doug, reside in Morris County with their three teenage children.